4 Best Places To Get Free Firewood

 Here are four ways to look for and collect firewood for free in your area.

-Any tree removals that are happening near you are actually great places to get free firewood.
-Most people want nothing to do with the excess wood once it’s cut down, and having it removed and disposed of is an extra cost, so they’re likely to say yes if you ask if you can take the wood scraps.
+Good news: Tree removals are great places to get free firewood!
+Most people want nothing to do with the excess wood once it’s cut down and having it removed and disposed of is an extra cost, so they’re likely to say yes if you ask if you can take the wood scraps.
 In fact, you’d probably be doing them a favor!

-Just like with tree removals, be on the lookout for online listings for free firewood in your area through websites like Facebook Marketplace or Craigslist.
-Sometimes people have removed trees from their property, or have leftover wood from renovation and DIY projects, and they just want to get rid of the wood.
-They will post ads online for local pickup, and because they’re literally giving it away, they oftentimes won’t charge a dime!
+If people have removed trees from their property or have leftover wood from renovation and DIY projects, they may be trying to get rid of it online!
+They usually post ads for local pickup, and because they’re literally giving it away, more often than not they won’t charge a dime!

-You may also see ads for scrap pallets that people are just giving away, this also provides an excellent opportunity to get free firewood near you.
+You may also see ads for scrap pallets that people are just giving away.
+These also provide an excellent opportunity to get free firewood near you.

 Learn about the best types of seasoned, dry and hard wood that burn the hottest for your fireplace and wood stove her...

-You could actually find free firewood in stores near you.
-Many stores get their produce delivered on pallets, and then have no use for those pallets afterwards.
+Many stores get their produce delivered on pallets and then have no use for them afterward.
 They oftentimes quite literally try to give them away, so they’re open to people coming in to take them.
-Since pallets are made of wood and easy to break down, they are a perfect way to get free firewood.
+Since pallets are made of wood and are easy to break down, they are a perfect way to get free firewood.

 Don’t be afraid to call your local hardware and grocery stores.
 Since they have no use for the pallets after the products have been delivered and unloaded, they’re more than likely happy to get rid of the extra wood.
 It doesn’t cost them anything, so you’ll be doing them a favor, and you’ll get plenty of free firewood too.